kprashanth01/Designathon-2025-TakeByte-PS1.8/README.md

 - **TypeScript**: A superset of JavaScript that adds static types.
 - **Vite**: A build tool for fast development and optimized production builds.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
-- **Framer Motion**: A library for animations in React applications.
 - **Lucide React**: An icon library for React.
 - **Axios**: A promise-based HTTP client for making requests to APIs.